 As a preschool teacher, you’re helping the next generation build the foundations of education they’ll need as they move up grades and, since you’re doing this during their formative years, what you say and do will have long-lasting impact.

 If you love kids and want a career that makes a difference, becoming a preschool teacher could be the right career move for you.
 Through Penn Foster’s online Early Childhood Education Associate Degree, you can build the skills you’ll need to take the next steps toward your dream job – on your schedule, from home.
-To learn more about becoming a preschool teacher through online college, reach out to our expert Admissions Specialists today at 1-888-427-6500!
+To learn more about becoming a preschool teacher through online college, request more information or reach out to our expert Admissions Specialists today at 1-888-427-6500!